-Schedule 2 on page 22 and Schedule 5 on page 25 are not a required part of the basic financial statements but is supplementary information required by the North Carolina Office of the State Auditor.
+Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
+The accompanying supplementary information in Schedule 2 on page 21 and Schedule 5 on page 24 is presented for purposes of additional analysis as required by the North Carolina Office of the State Auditor, and is not a required part of the financial statements.
 In accordance with auditing standards generally accepted in the United States of America, we have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
 However, we did not audit the information and express no opinion or provide any assurance on Schedules 2 and 5.

-Our audit was conducted for the purpose of forming an opinion on the financial statements of Wake County Smart Start.
-The accompanying supplementary Schedules 1, 3, and 4 are also presented for purposes of additional analysis and are not a required part of the financial statements.
+The accompanying supplementary information in Schedules 1, 3, and 4 on pages 19, 22, and 23 is presented for purposes of additional analysis and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated, in all material respects in relation to the financial statements as a whole.